 A number of interesting developments emerged this week in the space of technical innovation and environmental protection with one common theme: solar.
 Solar’s momentum is as strong as ever now that wearable solar batteries do not need to be charged, NREL has forecasted $400 billion in environmental benefits from solar and Nevada homeowners may receive net-metering protection.

-With New Flexible Batteries, Wearable Solar Can Now Charge On its Own
+With New Flexible Batteries, Wearable Solar Technology Taking Off

 The wearable tech sector was ecstatic this week to hear news that wearable solar cells can now hold a constant charge, solving a problem that many wearable fans believe significantly hindered adoption of mass consumer products like the Apple Watch.
 A team of scientists from Northwestern University, the University of Illinois, China and South Korea have achieved a flexible solar battery that could allow wearable technology to be truly sustainable.
 The innovative product uses microscopic lithium-ion batteries that are connected to solar cells with stretchable circuits in a single layer.
 Ultimately, this new technology will provide a charging and storage offering that can bend by up to 30% without losing its ability to generate a photovoltaic charge.